Numair25/Laravel-E-Commerce-Admin-dashboard/README.md

 ## License

-This project is proprietary software developed for Max Cycles.
+This project is proprietary software developed for Cycles.
 All rights reserved.

 ## Contributing

-This is a private project for Max Cycles.
+This is a private project for Cycles.
 For any modifications or customizations, please contact the development team.

 ---

-**Max Cycles** - Your trusted partner for premium bicycles in Aland, Karnataka.
+**Cycles** - Your trusted partner for premium bicycles in Aland, Karnataka.